A super easy, homemade 2-ingredient hemp milk that’s creamy and refreshing!

 - In a high-speed blender, add hemp seeds, water, salt, and any additional add-ins.

-- Blend until creamy and smooth; about 1 minute.
+- Blend until creamy and smooth; about one minute.

 - Once strained, pour the milk directly into an airtight glass jar for storage.